PierreBeucher/novops/docs/src/advanced/security.md

-# Security - how safe is Novops?
+# Security - how are secrets safely loaded?

 ## Data storage